StarsStarsStarsStarsStars

 A young woman, Mabel Li, is lying on her belly on a couch.
 She is talking to a young man, Oli Pizzey Stratford, who is in a wheelchair, in a scene from MTC's 'Cost of Living'.

 The play also brings to mind that Oscar Wilde aphorism of knowing the cost of everything and the value of nothing.
-Written in 2016, and premiered in the USA, it won the Pulitzer Prize two years later, its humanistic themes clearly resonating with audiences and critics alike.
+Written in 2016, and premiered in the US, it won the Pulitzer Prize two years later, its humanistic themes clearly resonating with audiences and critics alike.

-Cost of Living had earlier seasons this year in Brisbane and Sydney (it was a co-production) but Melbourne’s debut comes with a new cast and crew so it’s a refreshed iteration.
+Cost of Living had earlier seasons this year in Brisbane and Sydney (it was a co-production), but Melbourne’s debut comes with a new cast and crew so it’s a refreshed iteration.
 From the outset it’s clear that this is a play that looks at living with a disability – indeed two of its four cast members are in wheelchairs – but to regard it through that reductive lens fails to consider the fact that Majok is actually concerned with the emotional and physical mechanics of how and why we care for one another.
 Though two of its protagonists have a visible disability (one acquired, one congenital), it’s a play about the giving and the taking: of care, of time, of the symbiotic need for human connection.

-Set in New Jersey, it focuses on two separate stories: Eddie (Aaron Pedersen), a former truck driver who finds it difficult to be alone with his ruminations and ends up gravitating back towards his former partner Ani (Rachel Edmonds) who’s a quadriplegic after a recent car accident.
-The unhappy history between them and her own reduced circumstances means that Ani is initially resentful and distrusting of his offer of domestic help.
+Set in New Jersey, it focuses on two separate stories: Eddie (Aaron Pedersen) is a former truck driver who finds it difficult to be alone with his ruminations and ends up gravitating back towards his former partner Ani (Rachel Edmonds) who’s a quadriplegic after a recent car accident.
+The unhappy history between them and her own reduced circumstances mean that Ani is initially resentful and distrusting of his offer of domestic help.
 Is he wanting penance for his behaviour?
 Are there still murmurs of love beneath the rubble of their relationship?

-Meanwhile, in another narrative skein, Jess (Mabel Li), an impecunious graduate already ekeing out an existence with casual bar jobs, also takes on the role of an aide to John (Oli Pizzey Stratford), a wealthy PhD student with cerebral palsy, after he puts her through a harrowing interview process.
-Jess, from an Asian background, and the first in her family to be born in the States, further introduces questions about the intersection between race, privilege and poverty when it’s discovered that a portion of her wages are sent home to support family.
-John, it should be remembered, may be disabled but he’s also white and rich – her income is partially dependent on his goodwill.
+Meanwhile, in another narrative skein, Jess (Mabel Li), an impecunious graduate already ekeing out an existence with casual bar jobs, takes on the role of an aide to John (Oli Pizzey Stratford), a wealthy PhD student with cerebral palsy, after he puts her through a harrowing interview process.
+Jess, from an Asian background, and the first in her family to be born in the States, further introduces questions about the intersection between race, privilege and poverty when it’s discovered that a portion of her wages is sent home to support family.
+John, it should be remembered, may be disabled, but he’s also white and rich – her income is partially dependent on his goodwill.

 Cost of Living alternates between these two storylines, with parallelisms in the way both couples navigate the responsibilities of care with the individual need for autonomy.
-The revolve set by Matilda Woodroofe depicts both households: John’s slick, stylishly furbished apartment and the less salubrious surrounds of Ani’s beige living quarters.
+The revolve set by Matilda Woodroofe depicts both households: John’s slick, stylishly furnished apartment and the less salubrious surrounds of Ani’s beige living quarters.
 (With cheerful naiveté Eddie implores her to paint them yellow for a dopamine hit.)

 It’s only toward the end that the two storylines intersect in a way that seems a little too neat and resolved.